-Help the Guadalupe Valley Stewards maintain a newly created native garden and improve habitat for Pacific chorus frogs!
+Help the Guadalupe Valley Stewards maintain a native wildlife-habitat garden and improve a riparian area for Pacific chorus frogs!

-Tucked behind warehouses and parking lots in Guadalupe Valley's Crocker Industrial Park is a small ditch-creek and wetland that has been lovingly restored by volunteers.
+Tucked behind warehouses and parking lots in Guadalupe Valley's Crocker Industrial Park is a small waterway (an old railroad ditch, over time transformed into a vegetated and novel aquatic habitat) that has been lovingly restored by volunteers.
 The valley was once a mix of grassland and wetland, drained by multiple tributaries that fed into a salt marsh mingling with the San Francisco Bay.

-The urban wetland, enveloped by native plants, is a lively breeding ground for Pacific chorus frogs, whose whole life cycle, from egg to tadpole to frog, can be observed.
-Work involves weeding, planting native plants, and picking up trash to prevent it from ending up in the bay.
-Watch our award-winning video about our urban restoration project: https://youtu.be/roQoJY7TxVA.
+The urbanized waterway, enveloped by native plants, is a lively breeding ground for Pacific chorus frogs, whose whole life cycle, from egg to tadpole to frog, can be observed.